Pentesting is not just for enterprise: Why SMBs are the real targets

 Ignoring the threat of the dark web is perilous.
 Proactive measures are essential to safeguard valuable business assets.
 Understanding this hidden realm helps SMBs fortify their defenses against it.

-Pentesting, or penetration testing, is a simulated cyberattack on your systems.
-Its purpose is to identify security weaknesses before criminals exploit them.
-This approach can prove invaluable for SMBs in securing their digital environment.
+Pentesting, or penetration testing, is a simulated cyberattack on your systems designed to identify security weaknesses before criminals exploit them.
+This approach is invaluable for SMBs aiming to secure their digital environment.

-During a pentest, ethical hackers mimic the tactics of real attackers.
-They test your security systems, exposing flaws that need addressing.
-This proactive strategy is more effective than simply waiting for an actual breach to occur.
+During a pentest, ethical hackers mimic the tactics of real attackers to test your systems, exposing flaws that need addressing.
+This proactive strategy is far more effective than waiting for an actual breach.

 • Planning: Establish goals and scope of the test